 Plate motions, Kinematics of crustal and mantle deformation, North America

 Evans, Eileen L.; Loveless, John P.; and Meade, Brendan J., "Total Variation Regularization of Geodetically and Geologically Constrained Block Models for the Western United States" (2015).
-Faculty Publications.
-18.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.